Dredd (2012): Gritty Cyberpunk Action

 Another thing this movie did very well is sustain the suspense.
 There is a good balance between guns blazing and quiet moments where the audience waits.

 The music in this film is incredible.
-Hard rock, heavy hitting, it’s actually done by Hans Zimmer–one of his more electronic and industrial tracks I’ve heard from him.
+Hard rock, heavy hitting, it’s actually done by Paul Leonard-Morgan–one of his more electronic and industrial tracks I’ve heard from him.

 Finally, Karl Urban’s gruff voice and cool attitude personifies Dredd perfectly.
 He was a great choice to be cast in this role and does an excellent job.